Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 ### Detecting Data Distribution Shifts

 `Data distribution shifts` are only a problem if they cause your model’s performance to degrade.
-So the first idea might be to monitor your model’s `accuracy-related` metrics— `accuracy`, `F1 score`, `recall`, `AUC-ROC`, etc. in production to see whether they have changed.
+So the first idea might be to monitor your model’s `accuracy-related` metrics— `accuracy`, `F1 score`, `recall`, `AUC-ROC`, etc., in production to see whether they have changed.
 “Change” here usually means “decrease,” but if my model’s accuracy suddenly goes up or fluctuates significantly for no reason that I’m aware of, I’d want to investigate.

 Accuracy-related metrics work by comparing the model’s predictions to ground truth labels.30 During model development, you have access to labels, but in production, you don’t always have access to labels, and even if you do, labels will be delayed.